strategicdata/pmhc-mds-spec/README.txt

   removes the error.
 - Format of "#####0.##" for copayment isn't being checked.

 - Different versions of the SDQ require different items.
-Currently checks are not dependant of version of SDQ specified.
+Currently checks are not dependent of version of SDQ specified.
+- Other interdependent checks such as Episode Completion Status and Service Contact/Episode End Date

 - Can't get the following working in order to have a version of the first line:
   "dialect": {